didi/ChineseNLP/docs/dialogue_state_management.md

 ## Standard Metrics

 Classification Accuracy:
-Sentence level.
+* Sentence level.
-Session level, A session is correct only if all the sentences in the session are predicted correctly.
+* Session level.
+A session is correct only if all the sentences in the session are predicted correctly.

 ---

 ## Alibaba Dialogue Management Dataset
 * Not public
-* It consists of real conversations from the flight-booking domain, in which the system is supposed to acquire departure city, arrive city and departure date information from the user to book a flight ticket.
+* It consists of real conversations from the flight-booking domain, in which the system is supposed to acquire departure city, arrival city, and departure date information from the user to book a flight ticket.
 * 5 dialogue act types and 3 slot types